Alex Funke

-Alex Funke (born October 12, 1944, in Santa Barbara, California) is a special effects photographer.
+Alex Funke (born October 12, 1944, in Santa Barbara, California) is an American special effects photographer.

+Alex Funke is best known for his work on both of Peter Jackson's Middle-earth film trilogies, The Lord of the Rings (2001–2003) and The Hobbit (2012–2014).

 Career

 He worked with Charles and Ray Eames for eleven years, a period he deemed important to his career success.
 His first Oscar was a shared win for Total Recall.
 Funke became noted as an expert on miniatures and was brought to New Zealand for work on The Lord of the Rings film trilogy.
 At the 75th and 76th Academy Awards, he won Best Visual Effects for his work on The Lord of the Rings: The Two Towers and The Lord of the Rings: The Return of the King, respectively.
 He shared both awards with Jim Rygiel, Joe Letteri, and Randall William Cook.